zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 Express server listening on port 3000
 ```

 So far we've just set up our backend.
-Now it's time to add some Angular code to your `layout.jade`.
+Now it's time to add some AngularJS code to your `layout.jade`.

 ```
 doctype 5